apiad/sublime-browser-integration/README.md

 Opens a new buffer with the selected element(s) CSS style rules.
 Changing these rules will automatically update the browser. -->

-### Macro (experimental)
+### Macro

+The commands in this submenu allow you to record, save and replay browser interaction sessions.
 With these commands in combination you can easily automatize boring tasks.
 For instance, every time I work on my site's project, I open ST3, start my development server, open Chrome, navigate to `localhost:9090`, type in my credentials, and then I can start developing.

-Right now I'm working on a macro utility for the plugin, that will be available shortly.
-We need a special macro system, because most of these commands are asynchronous, and hence don't get along very well with the macro system integrated into Sublime.

-For the time being, you can record macros, save them, and play them again later.
-Right now the plugin only stores click events, and it doesn't work very well, so play with care.
-Select `Record macro` from the main menu, and then interact with the browser.
-Select `Stop recording macro` once done, a small input panel will pop out asking for a macro name.
-Enter a name and hit enter, and the macro data will be shown on a new file (its a JSON with all the evens information).
-Save it somewhere in your project, and when you later call `Play macro`, a small quick panel will show you all macros stored in your project (files with `.macro` extension).
+### Macro :: Record macro

+Begins recording browser interactions.
+Right now the plugin records Mouse and key inputs.
+For mouse, only mouse down and mouse up of the left mouse button are recored so far.
+For key inputs, it has only been tested with alphanumeric keys.
+The plugin also records on which DOM element the interaction took place, and, on mouse inputs, the relative coordinates of mouse position to the such element.

+The events data is saved to the `localStorage`, so try not to exceed yourself in recording extremely long macros.
+A few thousand interactions are OK.

+**Note:** When recording macro there are a few things you cannot do, either in ST3 and the browser.
+In particular, most of the other commands (of **this** plugin only) will not work as expected, and might delay until the recording is over, or do something weirder.
+This is due to the recording process, which involves the constant executing of some JavaScript.
+For the same reason, you cannot open the browser development console during recording (well, you can, but it will close almost instantly).
+I'm currently working on ways to alleviate this, sorry for the inconvenience.

+### Macro :: Stop recording

+Collects all macro recording data, to review it and save it in ST3.
+If there is any data (events) recorded, an input panel will be shown to enter a name for the macro, and after pressing `ENTER` the macro data will be shown on a new file.
+This data is a JSON object that contains all necessary information to replay the recorded events.
+You can save then save the document anywhere in your project's directory for later replay.

+### Macro :: Play macro

+Finds all `.macro` files in your project's directory, and shows them in a list.
+Selecting one of them will replay all the events that where recorded in the macro.

+**Warning:** The saved macro data consists only of DOM events.
+It has no idea of where or when was the macro recorded.
+If it finds elements in the current page that fit the description of the recorded events, it will replay them.
+If you record a macro against some page, and then replay it in some other page, take into account which elements will get clicked or typed!
+You know what they say: With great power comes great responsibility.

+### Macro :: Play macro (with delays)

+The same as before, but this time the delays between events is reproduced.
+This is useful if you recorded the macro against a page that has animations or other complicated interactions.
+Playing the macro without delays might cause an incorrect behavior because some elements might not appear immediately, and the macro would fail.
+This command uses `time.sleep` for waiting, so replayed events might have exactly the same delay as the originals, but it should suffice for most cases.
+To avoid unnecessary waits, no delay is performed when the recored delay is under `10` milliseconds.

 ## How does it work?